Stone Benchtop Cost Guide Australia 2026 — Builder Pricing

 Where Builders Lose Money on Stone Packages

-Underestimating the waste factor when using book-matched or directional veining slabs.
+Underestimating the waste factor with book-matched slabs.

-Accepting verbal pricing without itemised supply, fabrication, transport, and install lines.
+Accepting verbal pricing without itemised lines.

 How SupplyNet Reduces Stone Benchtop Costs by 20–40%